stephanjusypiw/sassbootswatch/readme.md

-23. I am assuming that you have created a HomeStead Virtual Machine and configured the necessary files so that you can view your application's home using directory using a browser.
+23. I am assuming that you have created a HomeStead Virtual Machine and configured the necessary files so that you can view your application's home page using directory using a browser.

      Let's replace the default **welcome.blade.php** file with the code below to see